Lab answer key: Implementing Security Solutions in Hybrid Scenarios

 -

-- Set all of the plans to Off except for the Servers and select Save.
+Set all of the plans to Off except for the Servers and select Save.
+Confirm when asked if you are sure you want to downgrade.

-- On the Settings & monitoring page, in the list of extensions, set Guest Configuration agent (preview) to On.
+- Select the Settings & monitoring tab, and in the list of extensions, set Guest Configuration agent (preview) to On.

-- On the Settings & monitoring page, in the list of extensions, set Vulnerability assessment for machines to On.
-To the right side, select the Edit configuration link.
+- On the Settings & monitoring tab, in the list of extensions, set Vulnerability assessment for machines to On, and select the Edit configuration link.

-- On the Extension deployment configuration page, ensure that the Microsoft threat and vulnerability management option is selected, and then select Apply.
+- On the Extension deployment configuration page, ensure that the Microsoft Defender vulnerability management option is selected, and then select Apply.

 - On the Settings & monitoring page, select Continue.